MantaRayMedia/php-js-map-demo/README.md

 - Bootstrap 4
 - use npm for "modules"
 - use Highcharts.js or Leaflet.js
-- one button generates random data, that is passed to front-end for Map visualisation
+- first button both generates random data points and creates the area/heatmap.
+This is passed to the front-end for Map visualisation.
-- have a button that adds dynamically new entry to existing data and updates the Map
+- second button adds each entry dynamically to existing data and updates the Map
+- map has a switch button that can toggle between data points and area/heatmap
+- all data are represented in a sortable table
+- each data point / area on the map can be clicked to show more details

 ### Process
 - copy all files to your own repository